-Six months ago I was curled up on a stranger’s couch in Bristol, England browsing through available house sits on Trusted Housesitters website.
-I spent a few weeks in Bristol, dog sitting a bouncy pooch named Ben while dreaming of future house sit possibilities when I ran across Antigua, Guatemala.
-Since I was considering moving to Central America, Antigua looked intriguing so I contacted the owner.
-I also started researching things to do in Antigua Guatemala, and I found a lot!
+Six months ago I was curled up on a stranger’s couch in Bristol, England browsing through available house sits on the Trusted Housesitters website.
+I spent a few weeks dog sitting in Bristol while dreaming of the future house sit possibilities when I ran across Antigua, Guatemala.
+Since I was considering moving to Central America, Antigua looked intriguing so I contacted the homeowner.
+Meanwhile, I began researching things to do in Antigua Guatemala and I found tons!
 Antigua is often considered the heart of Guatemala and I thought it might steal my heart too!

 Well, in six months life tends to throw a few curve balls.
-Plans change and dreams evolve.
-Nice stole my heart so my dream of relocating to Guatemala faded.
-But spending a month in a beautiful house overlooking volcanos sounds pretty good to me so I’m embracing the adventure!
+Plans changed when Nice stole my heart so my dream of relocating to Guatemala faded.
+But spending a month in a beautiful house overlooking volcanos sounds pretty good so I embraced the adventure!

-After tons of research, I’ve found 13 pretty cool things to do in Antigua Guatemala!
+After much research, I’ve found 13 pretty cool things to do in Antigua Guatemala!

 People and culture…

 1.)
 Parque Central

-Surrounded by beautiful colonial buildings, the beautiful plaza known as Parque Central is first on my “to do” list.
-I plan to spend lots of time hanging out on a park bench, drinking coffee, and watching real life passing me by.
-Across the street from the park is one of the most popular cafes in the city, Cafe Barista, which may become my unofficial “office” during my month-long stay.
+Beautiful old colonial buildings surround the plaza known as Parque Central in the heart of downtown Antigua.
+Spend some time hanging out on a park bench, drinking coffee, and watching real life pass by.
+Across the street from the park is one of the most popular cafes in the city, Cafe Barista.

 (People-watching, strong coffee with a view – a few of my favorite things!)

 2.)
 Antigua Mercado

 This authentic Guatemalan market offers more great people-watching while shopping for a little bit of everything.
 There are local artisans selling crafts, meat and produce stalls, and second-hand clothing vendors among millions of other things.
-I’ll need to brush up on my Spanish (or actually learn a little?) so I can bargain more effectively with the sellers.
+Brush up on your Spanish to bargain more effectively with the sellers.

 Open daily but “official” market days (when it’s more crowded) are Monday, Thursday, and Saturday.